Children and Young People's Occupational Therapy Service

 • Specialist assessment routes.

-You may receive a letter, dependent on wait times to advise you of progress.
+You may receive a letter, depending on wait times to advise you of progress.
 It is important to know that we can often receive a lot of referrals which may increase waiting times.

 Once any recommended advice, referrals or equipment have been completed, your Occupational Therapist will send you a letter through email, to confirm the outcomes of your assessment and any important information which will conclude the OT’s input.